ynux/nomad-terraform-elasticstack/nomad_action/README.md

 #rest-elasticsearch
 #service-kibana
 ```
 Now is a good time to put the IPs of those services into `/etc/hosts`, which is our very basic way of integrating the Consul DNS with the existing DNS.
 In production, you'll want something more dynamic.
+This "solution" here means that you have to rerun it every time e.g. logstash moves to another node.
 Go back to `nomad_prepare`, and run
 ```
 ansible-playbook etc_hosts.yml
 ```